-In all municipal streetscape improvement projects, maintain the distinctive and varied characters of individual streetscapes, which together comprise part of the Hamlet character.
-In particular streetscapes within the Historic Core and Mature Neighbourhoods should maintain their existing character.

-- In general, maintain overall existing proportions of the streets and boulevards so that the historic relationship between the buildings and the street is conserved.
-New streets should be designed with similar street proportions to those found throughout the Historic Core and Mature Neighbourhoods. - Maintain and reinforce Confederation Street and Main Street as gateways to the Hamlet and as transitional areas connecting the commercial core to residential neighbourhoods. - Maintain and reinforce the rural character of the residential streetscapes including generous setbacks and large mature trees. - Any new street furniture, including benches, waste/ recycling receptacles, bicycle racks, planters, etc. should be compatible with the historic character of the Hamlet and implemented in a coordinated approach by the Town of Halton Hills and the Credit Valley Conservation Authority (CVCA). - For any new streets created, opportunities for gathering areas should be explored and supported through the use of benches and landscaping at strategic locations.
+- In all municipal streetscape improvement projects, maintain the distinctive and varied characters of individual streetscapes, which together comprise part of the Hamlet character.
+In particular streetscapes within the Historic Core and Mature Neighbourhoods should maintain their existing character. - In general, maintain overall existing proportions of the streets and boulevards so that the historic relationship between the buildings and the street is conserved.
+New streets should be designed with similar street proportions to those found throughout the Historic Core and Mature Neighbourhoods. - Maintain and reinforce Confederation and Main Streets as gateways to the Hamlet and as transitional areas connecting the commercial core to residential neighbourhoods. - Maintain and reinforce the rural character of the residential streetscapes including generous setbacks and large mature trees. - Any new street furniture, including benches, waste/ recycling receptacles, bicycle racks, planters, etc. should be compatible with the historic character of the Hamlet and implemented in a coordinated approach by the Town of Halton Hills and the Credit Valley Conservation Authority (CVCA).